Trips to London for Computer Science Students

 THORPE PARK Resort

 Learning through enjoyment is the ethos THORPE PARK Resort is championing to teachers and students alike.
 Our goal is to harness students’ excitement and provide the framework to challenge and inspire them.
 Take a walk on the island’s wild side and enjoy over 30 rides, live events and attractions to choose from inside the Resort, including our family favourite, ANGRY BIRDS LAND with 4D Experience and Dodgems.
-NEW FOR 2018, THORPE Education Daily Talks!
+THORPE Education Daily Talks!
 A 30 minute talk from a choice of STEM or Business subjects for KS3, KS4 or KS5.

 This is an unforgettable learning experience that works to enhance and align with what students are already learning in the classroom.
 On their visit, students can create something amazing there on the spot with Apple products.
 Whatever they create, students will leave with a renewed outlook and motivation for learning.

 The Science Museum is packed with awe-inspiring galleries, interactive resources and inspirational exhibitions.
 Your students can explore the hands-on galleries which cover a wide range of subjects areas including: